 Concentrating solar power (CSP) plants use mirrors or lenses to concentrate sunlight, creating temperatures high enough to drive traditional steam turbines or engines that in turn create electricity.
 The most cost-effective CSP plants are hundreds of megawatts (MW) in size, making them attractive as wholesale energy suppliers to utilities.
-Today, over 500 MW of CSP plants operate in the United States and projects totaling more than 1,300 MW are currently under development.
+Today, over 520 MW of CSP plants operate in the United States and there are over 1,950 MW of CSP projects with signed PPAs.

 (Photo courtesy of SkyFuel Inc.)